electricimp/AzureIoTHub/README.md

 ## AzureIoTHub.Client ##

 The *AzureIoTHub.Client* class is used to transfer data to and from Azure IoT Hub.
-To use this class, the device must be registered as an IoT Hub device in your Azure account.
+To use this class, the device must be registered as an IoT Hub device in an Azure account.

 *AzureIoTHub.Client* works over MQTT v3.1.1 protocol.
 It supports the following functionality:
 - connecting and disconnecting to/from Azure IoT Hub.
 Azure IoT Hub supports only one connection per device.